tomgco/bosco/README.md

     }
 }
 ```

-To then access the html fragments for PC, it follows a simple convention:
+When using the CDN mode, you can then access the html fragments for PC, it follows a simple convention:

 - http://localhost:7334/html/tag.type.html